Should I expect both eyes to heal at the same rate?

 The eye’s natural healing process after Laser Eye Surgery

-Swelling is one of the few inconveniences which Laser Eye Surgery patients experience in the days and weeks following surgery.
-It’s temporary presence can cause several mild side effects including light sensitivity, vision fluctuations, halos and starbursts, and dry eyes.
+However, swelling is one of the few inconveniences experienced by Laser Eye Surgery patients in the days and weeks following surgery.
+This temporary swelling can also cause several mild side effects, including light sensitivity, vision fluctuations, haloes and starbursts, and dry eyes.

-But allowing the cornea to heal naturally is an important part of the eye’s recovery process.
-And fortunately one of the great things about the cornea is how quickly it heals.
-For instance, in the case of LASIK, as soon as the corneal flap is replaced, it begins to immediately seal itself to the rest of the cornea.
+Fortunately, one of the great things about the cornea is how quickly it heals.
+For instance, in the case of LASIK, as soon as the corneal flap is replaced, it is already beginning to heal itself to the rest of the cornea.

 This means that your vision will improve to near-optimum levels in just the first few days following treatment.

 Things to consider for a quick and smooth healing process

 - Irritation can disrupt how quickly your eyes recover.
 Make sure to wear the appropriate eye-wear for sports or in your workplace and refrain from rubbing your eyes.
 You will also be given lubricating drops to aid with post-operative dry eye.

 - It’s not uncommon to experience a slight dip in vision quality a few days after surgery.
 This is a normal part of the healing process and is to be expected.
-If you have any worries or doubts, you will be able to contact your laser eye surgeon on their personal mobile phone number (dependent on your clinic).
+If you have any worries or doubts, your laser eye surgeon will be on-hand to help.

-If you’d like to find out more about your recovery from Laser Eye Surgery, or book a consultation at London Vision Clinic, leave us a comment or give us a call us on 020 7224 1005.
+If you’d like to find out more about your recovery from Laser Eye Surgery, Book a Consultation at London Vision Clinic or give us a call on 020 7224 1005.